Shwetha-Selma/q2_2024/pSTL_offload/README.md

 ## Key Implementation Details

-The example includes two samples `FileWordCount` and `WordCount` which counts the number of words in files and number of words generated respectively using the standard C++17 Parallel Algorithm [transfor_reduce](https://en.cppreference.com/w/cpp/algorithm/transform_reduce).
+The example includes two samples `FileWordCount` and `WordCount` which count the number of words in files and the number of words generated respectively using the standard C++17 Parallel Algorithm [transfor_reduce](https://en.cppreference.com/w/cpp/algorithm/transform_reduce).
 This computation can be offloaded to the GPU device with the help of `-fsycl-pstl-offload` compiler option and standard <algorithm> header inclusion is explicitly required for PSTL Offload to work.
-FileWordCount sample also demonstrates use of transform, copy, copy_if and for_each standard C++17 Parallel Algorithms.
+FileWordCount sample also demonstrates the use of transform, copy, copy_if, and for_each standard C++17 Parallel Algorithms.
 The `-fsycl-pstl-offload` option enables the offloading of C++ standard parallel algorithms that were only called with `std::execution::par_unseq` policy to a SYCL device.
 The offloaded algorithms are implemented via the oneAPI Data Parallel C++ Library (oneDPL).
 This option is an experimental feature.
-If the argument is not specified then the compiler perform offloading to the default SYCL device.
+If the argument is not specified, the compiler offloads to the default SYCL device.
 The performance of memory allocations may be improved by using the `SYCL_PI_LEVEL_ZERO_USM_ALLOCATOR` environment variable.

 ## Set Environment Variables